dentsucreativeuk/dev-standards/Admin/Git-New.md

 ## Working in the repository
 An example workflow for a simple change could therefore run as follows:

- 1. A repository is opened.
+ 1. A repository is cloned.
  2. The branch `master` is checked out, fetched and pulled.
  3. A new branch named `WJOBB0001/new-search` is created using the tip of `master` as a base.
  4. Work is then done within `WJOBB0001/new-search` and 10 commits are made.
 The work is tested using a local web server.